oxidecomputer/humility/README.md

 by specifying `-V` (`--verify`).
 Similarly, if one wishes to *only* check the image against the archive (and not flash at all), specify `-C` (`--check`).

-This attempts to natively flash the part within Humility using probe-rs, but for some parts or configurations, it may need to use OpenOCD as a child process to flash it.
-If OpenOCD is required but not installed (or isn't in the path), this will fail.
-If OpenOCD is used, temporary files are created as part of this process; if they are to be retained, the `-R` (`--retain-temporaries`) flag should be set.
-To see what would be executed without actually executing any commands, use the `-n` (`--dry-run`) flag.
-Should use of OpenOCD need to be forced (that is, should probe-rs flashing fail), the `-O` (`--force-openocd`) flag can be used.
-That said, OpenOCD should generally be discouraged; the disposition is to extend probe-rs to support any parts that must be flashed via OpenOCD.

 If the specified archive includes auxiliary flash data and the new image includes a task with the `AuxFlash` API, two slots of auxiliary flash